svats2k/mlrefined/DePy2016_materials/README.md

-Files for the talk "Mathematical Optimization for Machine Learning" given by Jeremy Watt and Reza Borhani
+Files for the talk "Gradient Descent: the Workhorse (Algorithm) of Machine Learning"

 Included here: